 Cheshire Medical Center, a member of Dartmouth Health, has created a new role to expand access to victim advocacy services for patients.

-Elizabeth Nix, RN, has been selected for the position of compassionate care advocate.
+Elizabeth has been selected for the position of compassionate care advocate.
 She has worked in Cheshire’s nursing float pool since 2021 and will assume the new role in April, aligned with Sexual Assault Awareness Month.

 By adding this position, Cheshire will be able to expand access to crisis intervention and advocacy services for survivors of domestic violence, sexual assault, dating violence, stalking, human trafficking and other forms of violence who are receiving care anywhere within the medical center.